todddangerfarr/sdcnd_p2_traffic_sign_classifier/README.md

 * validation set accuracy of 97.8%
 * test set accuracy of 97.0%

 My approach was an iterative one.
-I figured this would be the best way to really understand some of the concepts like dropout, L2 Regularization and how changing layer depths can effect the performance of the model.
-Therefore, rather than hunting for a different model architecture, I started with the LeNet Architecture and slowly built a slightly more complex model that leveraged some other deep learning tricks to help improve performance.
+I figured this would be the best way to really understand some of the key lecture concepts like dropout, L2 Regularization and how changing individual layer depths can effect the performance of the model.
+Therefore, rather than spending time hunting for a completely different model, I first started with a baseline of the barebones LeNet.

-Although a majority of the work was spent preprocessing the data and building additional augmented images for the training set, I did spend some time on the backend as well.
-The first improvements were focused on regularization techniques.
-I started by applying dropout on the fully connected layers.
+The main problem with the initial LeNet architecture is that it tended to under fit the data.
+It just couldn't learn enough features in order to correctly classify the images.
+This actually makes sense since LeNet was designed to classify handwritten characters which require a lot less abstraction than traffic signs to understand their meaning.
+It was this intuition that led me to increase the filter depth in each convolution layer.
+I empirically tested a few different values and ultimately settled on the aforementioned architecture with a first convolution depth of 16 and a second depth of 64.

+It's important to note that with more features and deeper models the risk of over fitting increases.
+This is why in addition to deepening the convolutions I evaluated and implemented two regularization techniques.
+The first of these was applying dropout on the fully connected layers.
 Dropout forces the model to learn different and redundant representations of the activations because it can never rely on any of them being active during each pass.
 I started with keep_prob of 0.5, meaning that half the activations were randomly destroyed between the fully connected layers.
-However, I later increased this value to 0.6 which helped the learning rate by keeping more activations per iterations.
+However, I later increased this value to 0.6 which helped quicken the learning rate by keeping more activations per iteration.
 The second regularization technique I applied was an L2 regularization to the loss function which penalizes large, overfit weights.
 I used the de facto value of 0.001 and it worked well in this regard.
-However, despite regularization the biggest contributor to the model improvement was to increase the number of filters for deeper layers after each of the convolutions.
-I empirically tested a few different values but ultimately settled on the aforementioned architecture.

-Unfortunately I was limited significantly by the hardware that was available to me.
-I chose to only run 20 EPOCHS with a higher learning rate (η) of 0.001 as the training time was just too long with a larger and smaller number, respectively.
-Examining the Accuracy vs Loss curves, I feel this model could have continued to improve given more iterations and maybe a smaller learning rate to further prevent over shooting when attempting to find a global minimum.
+Finally, because I was limited significantly by the hardware that was available to me.
+I chose to only run 20 EPOCHS which required a higher learning rate (η) of 0.001 and for me to keep RELU activations which generally learn quicker than some of the others like tan_h or sigmoid.
+Examining the Accuracy vs Loss curves, I feel this model probably could have continued to improve given more iterations and maybe a smaller learning rate to further smooth the curves and prevent over shooting when attempting to find a global minimum.

 ![Accuracy vs Loss][image4-1]